 Comparing strings by their alphabetical order

-method.
+In Java, you compare strings alphabetically using the compareTo method.
 This sorts the strings lexicographically, or case-sensitive where uppercase letters precede lowercase.

-For case-insensitive comparisons, you should use compareToIgnoreCase
+For case-insensitive comparisons, you should use compareToIgnoreCase.

 What are compareTo & compareToIgnoreCase?